 Total course distance: 4,008 ft

-This course is a great one to pair with Jaycee for a day of disc golf due to the short distance between the two parks.
-Disc golfers a nice mix of tight wooded shots, open fields for maximum distance shots, and control play.
-Old Farm Park is the home of the annual Fall Farm Fling food drive event, and like the prior two courses, is very accessible to families and beginners because of its length and light difficulty.
-Map apps can get a little confused directing here, so either use UDisc, or take Embro Dr SE to the end.
+This course is a great one to pair with Jaycee for a day of disc golf, as they’re less than three miles apart.
+You’ll encounter a nice mix of tight wooded shots here, along with open fields for maximum distance shots and control play.
+Shorter length and light difficulty make Old Farm Park accessible to families and beginners, and it brings the community together for a Fall Farm Fling food drive event every year.
+Map apps can be a little confusing with this location, so either use UDisc or take Embro Dr SE (off Stauffer Ave SE) to the park.

 Johnson Park